Z-siteA Companion to the Works of Louis Zukofsky

 LZ appears to have worked on this book during the latter part of 1931, after returning to NYC from his short academic year at the University of Wisconsin, and finished it on 19 April 1932.
 Two of the three parts of the work were published in The Westminster Magazine 22.4 (Winter 1933) and 23.1 (Spring 1934)—excluding “Part II—Le Poète Ressuscité,” which consists entirely of quotations from throughout Apollinaire’s works.
 René Taupin’s French translation of the complete work was published as Le Style Apollinaire (Paris: Les Presses Modernes, 1934).
 In a late interview, CZ claimed that Taupin brought back six copies from Paris, but the rest of the edition was destroyed in a warehouse fire.
 However, more copies than this clearly exist and how much truth there is in this anecdote in uncertain (Ahearn, “Two Conversations with CZ” 129).

 LZ’s notes, besides referencing the numerous quotations from Apollinaire, provide some intriguing indications of LZ’s additional reading.
 In some cases the references actually indicate undesignated quotations, which is the case, for example, with most of the Dante references in “& Cie” (using the Temple Classics edition of Dante’s Latin Works; the De vulgari eloquentia is translated by A.G.
 Ferrers Howell).

-Although The Writing of Guillaume Apollinaire in its English version would never be published complete in LZ’s lifetime, nor in part subsequent to what appeared in The Westminster Magazine in 1933-34, there is evidence that he continued to consider it a significant critical work.
+Although The Writing of Guillaume Apollinaire in its English version was never published complete in LZ’s lifetime, nor in part subsequent to what appeared in The Westminster Magazine in 1933-34, there is evidence that he continued to consider it a significant critical work.
 In the early 1970s, LZ put together a proposal for The Portable Zukofsky, a large selection of fiction, poetry and criticism, the latter to include the first and third parts of Apollinaire (HRC 15.3).
 It is not clear why Apollinaire remained the only significant work unpublished or unrepublished during LZ’s later years.